Master's Degree Requirements

 • Anthropology 688: Social Theory I

-• Satisfies L.O.
-3 by providing an introduction about crucial topics in social theory that apply to the ancient Mediterranean world (post-colonialism, power, difference).
+• (Topics in social theory that apply to the ancient Mediterranean world (post-colonialism, power, difference).)

 • Anthropology 689: Social Theory II

-• Satisfies L.O.
-3 by continuing an introduction about crucial topics in social theory that apply to the ancient Mediterranean world (post-colonialism, power, difference).
+• (Social theory that apply to the ancient Mediterranean world (post-colonialism, power, difference).)

-• Art History 507 (Seminar) or 510 (Experimental Course); to be taken if the course is related to ancient Mediterranean art and/or archaeology (recent offerings include: the Parthenon Frieze; Gender, Ethnicity, and Status in Greek and Roman Art and Architecture
+• Art History 507 (Seminar) or 510 (Experimental Course); (if the course is related to ancient Mediterranean art and/or archaeology)

-• Satisfies L.O.
-1 by focusing on sites, monuments, and material culture specific to the ancient Mediterranean world.
+• (Sites, monuments, and material culture specific to the ancient Mediterranean world.)

 • Art History 521: Ancient Mediterranean Art: Classical Greek Art

-• Satisfies L.O.
-1 by focusing on sites, monuments, and material culture specific to the ancient Mediterranean world.
+• (Sites, monuments, and material culture specific to the ancient Mediterranean world.)

 • Art History 611: Graduate Studies in Art History

-• Satisfies L.O.
-2 by providing the student with theoretical tools for “reading” the material culture (including art) of the ancient Mediterranean world.
+• (Theoretical tools for “reading” the material culture (including art) of the ancient Mediterranean world.)

 • History 512: Ancient Greece